by Collyn Rivers

 Tribal African musicians on their way to a gig (Afrique Equitoriale Francaise).

-Almost every African we met was kind and courteous.
-We felt far less secure in ‘civilised’ areas further south.
+Deep in central Africa (back then at least), almost every African we met was kindly and courteous to an extreme.
+We felt far less secure in the allegedly ‘civilised’ areas.

-I still clearly remember the beating of drums at night.
-It would come over the top of curious and sometimes alarming jungle noises.
-We’d often wake up in the morning with every move watched avidly by tiny and charming kids.
+I still clearly remember the beating of drums at night coming over the top of the currious noises and sometime alarming sounds in the jungle at night.
+We’d often wake up in the morning to find every move watched avidly by scores of tiny kids.

 Crossing the Congo river (fortunately at a narrow point).